|CNY Hiking HOME PAGE||Central Adirondacks||Hudson Gorge Primitive Area|

 OK Slip Falls

-The highest waterfall in the Adirondacks has been unavailable to explore, accept distant views from trail less Kettle Mountain, until now.
-New York State purchased the 2800 acres of what is now called the OK Slip Falls Tract on April 23, 2013.
+One of the highest waterfalls in the Adirondacks was unavailable to explore, accept distant views from trail less Kettle Mountain, until now.
+New York State purchased the 2800 acres of what was called the OK Slip Falls Tract on April 23, 2013.
 It is located in the newly created Hudson Gorge Wilderness Area.
-With a trailhead located off NY 28, OK Slip Falls will become one of the popular destinations in the Adirondacks.
+With a trailhead located off NY 28, OK Slip Falls is now one of the popular hiking destinations in the Adirondacks.